Getting Started with the UCAT

-The majority of medical schools in the UK require you to take an admissions test called the UKCAT.
+The majority of medical schools in the UK require you to take an admissions test called the UCAT.

-The UKCAT, or United Kingdom Clinical Aptitude Test, is a computer-based aptitude test delivered by Pearson Vue.
+The UCAT, or University Clinical Aptitude Test, is a computer-based aptitude test delivered by Pearson VUE.
+Until recently it was called UKCAT, so if you have know anyone who has applied for medical school in the past few years, this is what they would have called it.
 Some of you may already have taken your driving theory test in one of their centres.

 Testing runs from July to October.
-You can only take the test once in a test cycle (i.e. you will have to wait for next year’s application cycle to resit the UKCAT).
+You can only take the test once in a test cycle (i.e. you will have to wait for next year’s application cycle to resit the UCAT).

 We recommend booking as early as possible, because spaces fill up fast.
 Booking early allows you to get a spot in a preferred test centre.
 A nearby centre reduces the risk of being late, potentially missing your test and even if you do make the test centre in time you might be physically exhausted.